SkillsUnion/tamkeen-software/docs/1-frontend/react/styling-react.md

 ### Style Objects

-Another way to apply style in ReactJs would be to use JavaScript style objects that are passed to the JSX using the style property.
+Another way to apply style in ReactJS would be to use JavaScript style objects that are passed to the JSX using the style property.
 In order to do this we create a JavaScript object that contains style and value, apply that to the JSX element using the className.
 Checkout the code and sample output below:

 ```jsx
 function App() {